-The concept of a decision making process can be found in the early history of thinking.
-Decisions, should be the result of rational and deliberate reasoning.
+The concept of a decision-making process can be found in the early history of thinking.
+Decisions should be the result of rational and deliberate reasoning.
 Plato argues that human knowledge can be derived on the basis of reason alone using deduction and self-evident propositions.
 Aristotle formalized logic with logical proofs where someone could reasonably determine if a conclusion was true or false.
 However, as we will discover not all decisions are perfectly rational.
 Often, we let our system one thinking–intuition–make decisions for us.
-Our intuition is based on long-term memory that bias been primarily acquired over the years through learning and our allows our mind to process and judge without conscious awareness.
-System one thinking, however, does not always lead to optimal solutions and often tricks our mind to thinking that consequences and second order effects are either non-existent or less probable than reality would indicate.
+Our intuition is based on long-term memory that has been primarily acquired over the years through learning and allows our mind to process and judge without conscious awareness.
+System one thinking, however, does not always lead to optimal solutions and often tricks our mind to thinking that consequences and second-order effects are either non-existent or less probable than reality would indicate.

 In Predictable Surprises Max Bazerman writes:

 Rigorous decision analysis combines a systematic assessment of the probabilities of future events with a hard-headed evaluation of the costs and benefits of particular outcomes.
 As such, it can be an invaluable tool in helping organizations overcome the biases that hinder them in estimating the likelihood of unpleasant events.
 Decision analysis begins with a clear definition of the decision to be made, followed by an explicit statement of objectives and explicit criteria for assessing the “goodness” of alternative courses of action, by which we mean the net cost or benefit as perceived by the decision-maker.
 The next steps involve identifying potential courses of action and their consequences.
 Because these elements often are laid out visually in a decision tree, this technique is known as “decision tree analysis.”
 Finally, the technique instructs decision-makers to explicitly assess and make trade-offs based on the potential costs and benefits of different courses of action.